assafy18/Masters-Thesis-in-Economics/README.md

 # School Violence: Academic Impacts and Underlying Mechanisms
-This repository presents the most recent draft of my thesis project for the MA in Economics at the Hebrew University of Jerusalem.
+This repository presents my thesis project for the MA in Economics at the Hebrew University of Jerusalem.
 My supervisor is Professor Victor Lavy.

 *Summary*: This paper examines the impact of exposure to violence on academic achievement, focusing on students with a history of violent behavior.
 Exploiting idiosyncratic variations in the exposure to new violent classmates during the transition from elementary to middle school, the study finds that a higher proportion of violent peers negatively affects performance, with girls being